saule1508/saule1508.github.io/_posts/2019-05-05-oracle-RAC-libvirt.md

 note that in the command we give a path relative to /sys (so /sys/block/vdc/vdc1 becomes /block/vdc/vdc1)

 Check the output of the test command.
-Verify also that the ownership of /dev/vdc1 is now grid:oinstall
+Verify also that the ownership of /dev/vdc1 is now grid:dba

 ```bash
 [root@ora01 ~]# ll /dev/vdc*